torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 This is the place for the public header files of ALSA drivers, which are to be exported to user-space, or included by several files at different directories.
-Basically, the private header files should not be placed in this directory, but you may still find files there, due to historical reasons :)
+Basically, the private header files should yest be placed in this directory, but you may still find files there, due to historical reasons :)